 The great thing about biking is that it allows you to explore new places, from your neighborhood or even further afield.
 It’s amazing how many people have found hidden gems in their own towns, or beautiful spots close to their home after exploring on two wheels!

 If you’re stuck in an office job and commute daily via car, train or bus then it can be hard to find time for outdoor activities.
 Cycling brings the great outdoors right into our lives – not only does cycling give us more space outside but also takes away all that commuting stress!
-Plus, it’s a bonus that Michael and his wife can literally bike to their jobs if they wanted to!
+Plus, it’s a bonus that Michael can literally bike to his job if he wanted to!

 Improved Mental Well-Being